Mtaylert/nlp_research/README.md

 # Applied NLP Research

-This project is meant to showcase different NLP use cases with the latest and greatest tools including Transformers, SpaCy, Pytorch, and more.
+Project is meant to showcase different NLP use cases with the latest and greatest tools including Transformers, SpaCy, Pytorch, and more.

 ## Use Cases
   - [Named Entity Recognition](https://github.com/Mtaylert/nlp_research/tree/master/entity_recognition)